soffes/blog/published/2012-05-18-webkit-css-variables/webkit-css-variables.markdown

 ---
-title: WebKit CSS Variables
+tags:
+- development
+- css
-categories: development css web
+- web
 ---

+# WebKit CSS Variables

 CSS variables were just added to WebKit.
 This probably won't make it into a browser for awhile, but still really exciting.